 The man I’ve chosen to have next to me, after all, I’ve chosen also for the immense sense of justice and respect which he shows towards others every day.

 With him, I have taught our daughters how important it is to ask for and to give respect, and how anger should always be transformed into something positive.

 I don’t know if this will be enough to protect them.
 However, even if not completely exempted and safe, I hope that it will at least have made them more aware women.
 That wouldn’t be small thing either.

-So, if one day out there they will ever receive unpleasant gender comments, or any kind of oppression and injustice, I hope that they will face that with the strength and serenity of those who have made justice and equity life driven values.
+So, if one day they will ever receive unpleasant gender comments, or any kind of oppression and injustice, I hope they will face that with the strength and serenity of those who have made justice and equity life driven values.

 A nuisance, a violence to us or others, is always a violence to ourselves, which we must not accept.

 I wish for my little, big women to be able to choose freely, as per what they will want to be in life.
 Mothers, workers, women who feel their place is at home or perhaps on the front line.
 Without, in all cases and in no ways, ever feeling “violated” nor forced, to accept what in their hearts they will feel to be unacceptable.